0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/database-import-export-private-link.md

 This article explains how to import or export an Azure SQL Database using [Private Link](private-endpoint-overview.md) by using the Azure portal or Azure PowerShell with *Allow Access to Azure Services* set to *OFF* on the Azure SQL [logical server](logical-servers.md).

-Running Import or Export requires you to set [Allow Access to Azure Services](network-access-controls-overview.md) to ON, otherwise the Import or Export operation fails with an error.
-Often, users want to perform Import or Export using a private endpoint without requiring access to all Azure services.
+Running Import or Export requires you to set [Allow Access to Azure Services](network-access-controls-overview.md) to `ON`, otherwise the Import or Export operation fails with an error.

 > [!NOTE]
 > Import/export using private link for Azure SQL Database is currently in preview.

 ## What is import/export private link?

-The database import/export private link is a service managed private endpoint created by Microsoft and that is exclusively used for all communications by the database import/export process, the Azure SQL database, and related Azure Storage services.
+The database import/export private link is a service managed private endpoint created by Microsoft.
+When enabled, a private link is exclusively used for all communications by the database import/export process, the Azure SQL database, and related Azure Storage services.
 A service managed private endpoint is a private IP address within a specific virtual network and subnet.

-The private endpoint must be manually approved for both Azure SQL logical server and the Azure Blob storage, in separate steps, with details included in this tutorial.
+The private endpoint must be manually approved for both the Azure SQL logical server and the Azure Blob storage account, in separate steps, with details included in this tutorial.

 :::image type="content" source="media/database-import-export-private-link/import-export-private-link.png" alt-text="Diagram of Import Export Private link architecture." lightbox="media/database-import-export-private-link/import-export-private-link.png":::